 Game

-I think a game is a great way to write a book in our days.
-For the traditional book with words, I find that many people do not read past a few sentences because they are stuck filtering each sentence that they read with their guards always up.
-Even though the answer might come a few sentences or paragraphs further, they will stop before reaching that part and judge right away because the attention span nowadays is too short.
-There’s no flow, so there’s difficulty in guiding someone’s thoughts with a book.
+I think a game is a great way to write a book nowadays.
+For traditional books with words, I find that many people do not read past a few sentences because they are stuck filtering each sentence with their guards always up.
+Even if the answer might come a few sentences or paragraphs further, they will stop before reaching that part and judge right away due to short attention spans today.
+There’s no flow, making it difficult to guide someone’s thoughts with a book.
 People just want immediacy and a sense of decision-making to strengthen their feelings.

-Making a game: The wise whispers of the trees
+Making a game: Wise whispers of the trees

-Jane and I, along with Dawn, have decided to create an RPG game in 2D using Godot.
+Jane and I, along with Dawn, have decided to create an RPG game in 2D using Godot around May 2024.
 F joined the crew in December 2024.

 And we are the - c本y crew - (pronounced K crew).

 Our - c本y crew - office is set up; it is also our home, with around 100+ plants.
-Thanks to some friends, all our gears are set up: beefy pcs, drawing tablets, digital piano, etc.
+Thanks to some friends, all our gear is set up: beefy PCs, drawing tablets, digital piano, etc.

-F, a friend since childhood, joined the team at the beginning of December 2024.
-She worked as an architect until now; her latest project was a museum in Da Nang, which is to be opened soon.
-Now she will be drawing architectural designs, characters, and sceneries for the game.
+F, a friend since childhood, worked as an architect until now; her latest project was a museum in Da Nang.
+Now she is drawing architectural designs for the game.

-We are drawing assets and characters for the first chapter of the game.
+We are drawing assets and characters for the first chapters of the game.

 The game right now has a workable backbone: a turn-based combat system, menu system, bartering system, scene management, items, spells, skills, etc. The plot, mechanics, and characters are somewhat worked out.
 There will be 30+ chapters, each relating to an aspect of life.